oxue/oxue.github.io/README.md

 I'm an engineer and researcher interested in bridging big tech, web3 and quant finance together.

+I did my undergrad at Waterloo.
+I took a double major in Combinatorics/Optimzation and Computer Science.
+I've got a minor in psychology.

-Recently worked on quantitative risk engineering in decentralized finance after quantitative research position in automated options trading.
+Recently worked on risk engineering in decentralized finance after quantitative research position in automated options trading.
 Before that I was working on operations research/engineering at a taxi company.
 You can find out more about my work history from my [resume](https://github.com/oxue/oxue.github.io/raw/main/public/Resume%20Oliver%20Xu.pdf).

 Also currently advisor on algorithmic trading strategy for [a web3 startup](https://elixir.finance/), along with some of the OGs in the quant research space.